Audeze Presets are part of Roon's MUSE

 The "Mix" setting determines the amount of preset applied by mixing together processed and unprocessed audio.
 At "100%" the preset is fully applied, and at 0% the preset processing is disabled and the original stream is played unchanged.

-Crossfeed is part of the DSP Engine.
-For more information on accessing the DSP Engine, see here.
-Crossfeed is for headphone listening.
-It mixes some of the left channel into the right channel, and vice versa, while applying filters and delays that ...
+Crossfeed is part of the MUSE suite.
+For more information on accessing MUSE, see here.
+In Roon In ARC Crossfeed is for headphone listening.
+It mixes some of the left channel into the right channel, and vice versa, while applying filters and delays ...